emilesalem/go-libs/README.md

         DB_HOST=localhost
         DB_USER=root
         DB_PASS=s1mpl3

-.env file should not be committed.

 2 methods can be used to read envars:
 - **env.Get**: this is the privileged way of reading a required envar.
 If the envar is not set, the service will panic; this behaviour implements a fail fast strategy for misconfigured services.
 - **env.GetOpt**: this function can be used to read an optional envar that may not be set in another environment. (ex: an envar is only set to detect the development environment to register a service locally)

+.env file should not be committed
+.env file must be located in project root
+.env values will be loaded on package initialization
+.env values will not override existing envar values.

 #
 ## Consul